softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

 # `softlayer_bare_metal`

 Provides a `bare_metal` resource.
 This allows bare metals to be created, updated and deleted.
-It provides three different ways to create bare metal servers.
+`softlayer_bare_metal` resource supports both pre-set configured bare metal servers and custom bare metal servers.
+ For more detail, refer to the [link](https://www.ibm.com/cloud-computing/bluemix/bare-metal-servers)

+If the `softlayer_bare_metal` resource definition has an attribute `fixed_config_preset`, terraform creates pre-set configured bare metal server.
+The following example creates a new pre-set configured bare metal server with hourly option.
+Except network speed, other hardware specifications are already defined in the `fixed_config_preset` attribute.

-# Example of Pre-set configured bare metal server
+# Example of a pre-set configured bare metal server
 ```hcl
 # Create a new bare metal
 resource "softlayer_bare_metal" "pre-configured-bm1" {